copods/kela-quiz/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
-You can find the instructions to set up Wireguard [here](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app), and the instructions for creating a development database [here](https://fly.io/docs/reference/postgres/).

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## Creating A Branch from Github

-For Creating a new branch, you have to go to the `Issues` section in Github and select the `Create a branch` from `development` section
+For Creating a new branch, you can to go to the `Issues` section in Github and select the `Create a branch` from `development` section of that particular Issue.

-> **NOTE** - Always check that the branch source should be `dev`.
-You can check that from `Change branch source`.
+> **NOTE** - You can check the branch source from `Change branch source`.

+## Naming Conventions

+- Components: PascalCase;
+- Components Folder: kebab-case;
+- Route File / Folder Names: kebab-case;
+- Slug File Names: camelCase;
+- Custom CSS Class Name: snake_case;
+- ID Atrributes: kebab-case

 ## Git Commit Syntax